codevan/codevan/README.md

 Get -> manipulate -> gain insights -> take action

 1. Code: On time, to standard, without waste
-1. Data: Extract, Clean, Conform, Deliver
+1. Data: Extract, Clean, Conform, <del>Deliver</del> Publish/Subscribe
 1. Science: Automated actionable insights

 ## Currently playing with:
-1. Scala's breeze.linalg._ linear algebra library
+1. <del>Scala's breeze.linalg._ linear algebra library</del>
-1. Python's numpy library - also linear algebra
+1. <del>Python's numpy library - also linear algebra</del>
+1. Ethereum Solidity
+1. Azure Data Catalog integration

 Hopefully in time, this will be a great place to find lots of data science insights and code.
 Right now, I've got years of code, scripts and snippets which need a smarter home, and ideas that need to be shared.